Nehaasati/HealthCare5/README.md

 **Why important:**
 •	Establishes role-based logic.

+**Step 7:Admin Permissions and Region Assignment** **Purpose:**
+The goal of this feature was to introduce hierarchical control and regional management within the healthcare system.

+**Implemented:**
+To achieve this, two new admin options were added to the main menu .
+Assign permission to admin.
+.
+Assign region to admin.
+**Why Important:**
+• Enhanced Security
+•  Better Team Collaboration

 **Technology Used**
 This project was created as a group effort to model a healthcare management system in the actual world.it emphasizes modularity, security, and maintainability, following best practices in C# development.